aces/Loris/modules/instrument_list/test/TestPlan.md

 Instrument List Test Plan

 1. Verify that in order to access the module, the user must either have the `Across all sites access candidate profiles` permission, or be at the same site as the visit, or at the same site as one of the candidate's other visits
-2. Verify that in order to update the current `Stage` status, the user requires 'Data entry' permissions, and must be at the proper site.
+2. Verify that in order to update the current `Stage` status, the user requires `Data entry` permissions, and must be at the proper site.
 Exception: if the current `Stage` status is `Approval`, then only the `Behavioural QC` permission is necessary to update the `Stage` status
 3. Verify that instrument in list directs to corresponding instrument page
 4. Verify that the flags' values (Data Entry, Administration, Feedback, Double Data Entry Status) for each instrument in the list are showing up appropriately
 5. Verify that `Double Data Entry` is available if it is enabled for that instrument, no link if not enabled